Loan ApplicationContact Us

 Please fill out the loan application and click "Submit".

-- If you are an eligible member looking to join the credit union to apply for loan, please fill out both a membership application and a loan application.
+- If you are an eligible member looking to join the credit union to apply for loan, please fill out both a membership application and this loan application.

-- Please submit a copy of your two (2) most current paystubs or verification of Social Security and/or Pension income via this secure file upload.
-We prefer you use the secure file upload, however items can also be faxed to 330-535-9508 or mailed via US Postal Service.
+- Please submit a copy of your two (2) most current paystubs or verification of Social Security and/or Pension income.
+We prefer you use the secure file upload on this form; however, items can also be faxed to 330-535-9508 or mailed via US Postal Service.
 Please do not email items with personal information.

 - All co-makers and co-signers will need to fill out and submit separate loan applications.